SmithsonianWorkshops/GeneiousLIMS/README.md

 The Moorea Biocode LIMS Wiki page contains the official documentation for the Geneious Biocode Plug-in, and can be found here: [software.mooreabiocode.org](http://software.mooreabiocode.org/index.php?title=Main_Page)

+The Smithsonian provides a floating institutional license for 25 concurrent users.
+You can find instructions for how to connect to this floating license here: [http://darwin.si.edu/about/LAB%20Documents/Geneious%20and%20Sequencher%20install.pdf](http://darwin.si.edu/about/LAB%20Documents/Geneious%20and%20Sequencher%20install.pdf). **Note: This is a Smithsonian Intranet site, so you can only connect to it on a Smithsonian network.**

 ## Class Materials

 Slides, in-class materials, and links to recordings can be found in each Session folder.